 \subsection{Case 1: modulus $\kappa > 0$}

-Under appropriate selection of step size and additional assumptions, we can obtain bounds on the recovered parameters following techniques in \citep{VI_est}, which helps us to bound the error in model recovery and prediction.
-Note that the guarantee relies on the value $\kappa$, which may be approximated by the empirical average using $N$ training data. \begin{lemma}[Parameter recovery guarantee] Suppose that there exists $M<\infty$ such that $ \forall \Theta_L \in \bTheta$,
+Under appropriate step size selection and additional regularity assumptions, we can obtain bounds on the recovered parameters following techniques in \citep{VI_est}, which further enables us to bound the error of model prediction.
+Note that the guarantee relies on $\kappa$, which may be estimated using $N$ training samples. \begin{lemma}[Parameter recovery guarantee] Suppose that there exists $M<\infty$ such that $ \forall \theta \in \bTheta$,